tkbtkysms/esp-index-I/README.md

     $./search -i index_file -q query_file -m locate

-An Example of query_file are esp-index-I/query/query.
+An example of query_file are esp-index-I/query/query.
 To extract substrings of arbitrary position, please use the below command.

     $./extract -i index_file -p position_file

-Examples of position_file are esp-index-I/query/position.
+An example of position_file are esp-index-I/query/position.
 To decompress an index to an input text, please use the below command.

     $./decompress -i index_file -o output_text_file